IgniteUI/igniteui-docfx/en/components/tree.md

  - <kbd>Shift + Tab</kbd> - navigates to the previous focusable element on the page, outside of the tree
  - <kbd>Space</kbd> - toggles selection of the current node.
 Marks the node as active.
  - <kbd>Shift + Space</kbd> - toggles selection of all nodes between the active one and the one pressed Space while holding Shift if selection is enabled
- - <kbd>Enter</kbd> - activate the focused node.
+ - <kbd>Enter</kbd> - activates the focused node.
 If the node has link in it, open the link
- - <kbd>*</kbd> - expand the node and all sibling nodes on the same level
+ - <kbd>*</kbd> - expands the node and all sibling nodes on the same level

 When selection is enabled, end-user selection of nodes is only allowed through the rendered checkbox.
-Since both selection types allow multiple selection, the following mouse + keyboard interaction is available
+Since both selection types allow multiple selection, the following mouse + keyboard interactions are available

- - <kbd>Click</kbd> - when performed on the node checkbox toggles selection of the node if selection is enabled.
+ - <kbd>Click</kbd> - when performed on the node checkbox, toggles selection of the node if selection is enabled.
 Otherwise, focuses the node
- - <kbd>Shift + Click</kbd> - when performed on the node checkbox toggles selection of all nodes between the active one and the one clicked while holding Shift if selection is enabled
+ - <kbd>Shift + Click</kbd> - when performed on the node checkbox, toggles selection of all nodes between the active one and the one clicked while holding Shift if selection is enabled

 ## Angular Tree Load On Demand